-If you feel like your car qualifies we will need to collect purchase agreements and related documents.
+If you believe your car qualifies, we will need to collect purchase agreements, loan documentation, and other related documents.
 Please bring this up and discuss with your onboarding accountant.

 What if my previous accountant said I could deduct the full cost of my personal vehicle?